Margin Disclosure Statement

 - WFA can force the sale of securities or other assets in your account(s).
 If the equity in your account falls below the maintenance margin requirements or our higher “house” requirements, WFA can sell the securities or other assets in any of your accounts held with us to cover the margin deficiency.
 You also will be responsible for any shortfall in the account after such a sale.

 - WFA can sell your securities or other assets without contacting you.
 Some investors mistakenly believe that firms such as WFA must contact them for a margin call to be valid, and that the firm cannot liquidate securities or other assets in their accounts to meet the call unless the firm has contacted them first.
 This is not the case.
-While we will attempt to notify you of margin calls, we are not required to do so.
-However, even if we have contacted you and provided a specific date by which you can meet a margin call, we can still take necessary steps to protect our financial interests, including immediately selling the securities without notice to you.
+While we will try to notify you of margin calls, we are not required to do so.
+However, even if we have notified you and provided a specific date by which you can meet a margin call, we can still take necessary steps to protect our financial interests, including immediately selling the securities without notice to you.

 - You are not entitled to choose which securities or other assets in your account(s) are liquidated or sold to meet a margin call.
 Because the securities are collateral for the margin loan, WFA has the right to decide which security to sell in order to protect our interests.